kootenpv/yagmail/README.md

 The `contents` argument will be smartly guessed.
 It can be passed a string (which will be turned into a list); or a list.
 For each object in the list:

-- If it is a dictionary it will assume the key is the content and the value is an alias (only for images currently!) e.g. {'/path/to/image.png' : 'MyPicture'}
+- If it is a dictionary it will assume the key is the content, and the value is an alias (only for images currently!) e.g. {'/path/to/image.png' : 'MyPicture'}
 - It will try to see if the content (string) can be read as a file locally, e.g. '/path/to/image.png'